 - LeftRoots, a national formation of social movement organizers and activists who want to connect grassroots struggles to a strategy to win liberation for all people and the planet.
 (BACC works with the Bay Area branch.)

 - Young Women’s Freedom Center: “Building a movement of formerly incarcerated and system involved young women to transform the systems that keep us living in poverty, stuck in cycles of violence, and incarcerated.”

 While we prioritize providing childcare for our long-term partner groups, we work with other groups on a case-by-case basis as capacity allows.
 Strategically, we try to work with groups that:

 - are building community power and fighting for more than reform

-- center the membership and promote the leadership of m/others (mothers & other caregivers) who experience multiple oppressions
+- center the membership and promote the leadership of mothers and other caregivers who experience multiple oppressions

 - are low-resourced (but having a childcare budget is not a disqualifying factor!)